jennykbrennan/TechnoWitchInform/README.md

 I am returning to traditional second person, present tense narrative in this game.
 As in

 "Watching the black rat scurry across the lunch table, you resist the urge to try to catch it and bring it home.
 You let it get on its way while looking more carefully at the cardboard box the little beast came out of.
 Battered and grimy, the box is the size of a something like a microwave.
 It's free from any labels or markings.
-The flap on the top are clumsily puzzled together to keep it closed."
+The flap on the top are clumsily puzzled together to keep it closed.

 >open box

-"After a quick glance over your shoulder at Janine who seems unusually engrosed in her tablet to make sure she is still ignoring you, you carefully pull the flaps apart..."
+After a quick glance over your shoulder at Janine who seems unusually engrosed in her tablet to make sure she is still ignoring you, you carefully pull the flaps apart.
+The damn box is full of... nothing.
+How disappointing."

 ***